 In the video below you'll learn:

-To re-inforce your learnings, and if you prefer to read here’s some notes taken from the video above.
+To reinforce your learnings, and if you prefer to read, below are some notes taken from the video above.

 When your mind is full of thoughts, it's difficult to focus on one thing at a time, and to be mindful in each moment.